 This summer’s energy challenges could put many Californians at risk.
 When electricity availability declines, so does access to A/C and other amenities that are critical to some.
 During the July 2006 heat wave, heat-related deaths topped 130.
 Elderly individuals or those with medical ailments are particularly vulnerable to high-heat days, especially during blackouts when air conditioning becomes unavailable.

 It is especially important that we work together to conserve energy this summer.
 In the past, California's residents and businesses have done their part to reduce their power consumption during times of especially high peak demand.
 This summer, businesses and individuals will need to continue to lead in energy conservation, shutting off major appliances and reducing A/C use during peak hours.
 Join Californians around the state to stay alert and power down.

 Hot, dry conditions have already led to wildfire in Southern California and the potential for continuing wildfires is particularly high this summer.
 Persistent drought has led to an above-normal wildfire risk and may also increase the severity of fires that do occur.
 Wildfires can damage major transmission lines leading to power shortages and blackouts.

 Reduced Generating Capacity

-Southern California Edison recently announced its decision to permanently close the San Onofre Nuclear Generating Facility, located in San Diego County.
+Last summer, Southern California Edison announced its decision to permanently close the San Onofre Nuclear Generating Facility, located in San Diego County.
 The facility previously supplied enough energy to power 1.4 million homes equivalent to over 2.2 gigawatts of energy.
-This demand will now need to be met by other energy sources, some of which emit more greenhouse gases.
-Conservation is a critical tool to draw down the need to supply energy from these sources and to prevent power shortages.
+Conservation is a critical tool to draw down the need to supply energy from alternate sources and to prevent power shortages.